World War II in Yugoslav Macedonia: Local resistance under question

-In 1941 the Regional Committee of the Communists in Macedonia was headed by Metodi Shatorov ("Sharlo") from Prilep.
-After the Bulgarian takeover of Vardarska Banovina in April 1941, the Macedonian communists fell in the sphere of influence of the BCP under Sharlo's leadership.
+In 1941 the Regional Committee of the Communists in Macedonia (RC) was headed by Metodi Shatorov ("Sharlo") from Prilep a former IMRO (United) member.
+After the Bulgarian takeover of Vardarska Banovina in April 1941, the Macedonian communists fell in the sphere of influence of the Bulgarian Communist Party (BCP) under Sharlo's leadership.
+Since 1924 the BCP had supported the idea of a independent and unified Macedonia and its inclusion into an imagined Balkan Federation.
+Contrary, the Communist Party of Yugoslavia (CPY) strictly aimed on preserving Yugoslavia and tended to neglect the idea of unification of Macedonia.
 When the directive for the organization of an armed resistance movement in all regions of occupied Yugoslavia was issued, Sharlo disobeyed the order.
 Sharlo answered the Central Committee (CC) of the CPY that the situation in Macedonia did not allow an immediate engagement with military action, but rather first propaganda activity should occur, and afterward formation of military units.
-On the other hand, he refused to define the Bulgarian forces as occupiers (contrary to instructions from Belgrade) and called for the incorporation of the local Macedonian Communist organizations into the Bulgarian Communist Party (BCP).
-The Macedonian Regional Committee refused to remain in contact with CPY and linked up with BCP.
-Sharlo refused to distribute a proclamation of the YCP which called for military action against Bulgarians.
+On the other hand, he called for the incorporation of the local Macedonian Communist organizations into the Bulgarian Communist Party (BCP).
+The RC refused to remain in contact with CPY and linked up with BCP.

-At that time, the Comintern had a different agenda for the resolution of the fate of Macedonia – an independent Macedonian state governed by a majority population of ethnic Macedonians.
-This idea was confirmed by the Resolution of the Comintern from 1934, and was supported by the BCP, the Communist Party of Greece (CPG), and the CPY.
-In 1939 the CPY started promoting the idea of formation of a Macedonian state, but within a Yugoslav federation.
-Shatorov was opposed to the second option and was a partisan of the Comintern agenda, which proposed a creation of a "Soviet Macedonia".
 While the Bulgarian Communists avoided organizing mass armed uprising against the Bulgarian authorities, the Yugoslav Communists insisted that no liberation could be achieved without an armed revolt.
+Also, Sharlo accepted the fact that much of the population was assenting towards the occupation.
+However, Sharlo's views were politically incorrect for the BCP leadership.
+The secretary of the Central Committee of BCP Traycho Kostov responded to Sharlo that the Macedonians were not at all enthusiastic about the Bulgarian occupation and that over 80 percent of the locals consider themselves Macedonians and not Bulgarians, especially younger generation who were not caught up in the Exarchist propaganda.
+Apparently the leaders of BCP were in a deadlock, they didn't want to return the region to Yugoslavia, but at the same time their call for a Balkan Federation and independent Macedonia was suspended by the Comintern and altered with the popular-front tactics.